Install Sample Data and Projects for the Analysis Services Multidimensional Modeling Tutorial

 The server name for connecting to Analysis Services is specified in the Deployment tab of the Property Pages of the project, also visible in Solution Explorer.

-Start SQL Server Management Studio.
 In SQL Server Management Studio, connect to Analysis Services.
-Verify that a database named Analysis Services Tutorial is running on the server.
+Verify the database named Analysis Services Tutorial is running on the server.

 You are now ready to use the tutorial.
 For more information about how to get started, see Multidimensional Modeling (Adventure Works Tutorial).